Pertaining to factors or things that are separate and independent from living things; nonliving.

 a process in which cold, often nutrient-rich, waters from the ocean depths rise to the surface.

-counties that have a renewable annual water supply of about 1,000-2000 meter cubed per person
+countries that have a renewable annual water supply of about 1,000,2,000 m3 per person.

 the day-to-day variations in temperature, air pressure, wind, humidity, and precipitation mediated by the atmosphere in a given region.